tweag/asterius/docs/jsffi.md

 * `Char`
 * `Float`
 * `Double`
-* `JSRef`
+* `JSVal`/`JSArrayBuffer`/`JSString`/`JSArray`

 The result can be wrapped in `IO` (or not).

-`JSRef` is a magic type that doesn't actually appear in any module's source code.
-In the Haskell land, `JSRef` is first-class and opaque: you can pass it around, put it in a data structure, etc, but under the hood it's just a handle.
+`JSVal` is defined in `Asterius.Types` in the patched `ghc-prim` package.
+In the Haskell land, `JSVal` is first-class and opaque: you can pass it around, put it in a data structure, etc, but under the hood it's just a handle.
 The runtime maintains mappings from handles to real JavaScript objects.

-Note that it's currently impossible to properly define `newtype`s to `JSRef` and use them in JSFFI import/export declarations.
-The asterius compiler rewrites all `JSRef` to `Int` at parse time, which doesn't play well with the ordinary FFI type checking mechanism.
-We need to stay with type synonyms at the moment.
+Normally, the Haskell FFI mechanism permits defining `newtype`s to the marshallable basic types, and the wrapping/unwrapping is done automatically.
+However, this doesn't work yet due to the way we implement JSFFI right now.
+You *can* define a `newtype` to `JSVal`/`JSWhatever`, but in a `foreign import javascript`/`foreign export javascript` declaration, you still must use one of the builtin `JS*` types, and when using imported functions, you need to manually `coerce` them (`coerce` works when `Asterius.Types` is imported).

 Also, a prototype of `foreign export javascript` is implemented, check `jsffi` for details.
 The syntax is roughly: